Balasubramanian-pg/Product-Analyst-Interview-Prep/1. Product/Readme.md

-Of course.
 Running a root-cause analysis (RCA) is a systematic process for identifying the fundamental, underlying reason for a problem or event.
 The goal isn't just to fix the symptom, but to eliminate the cause, preventing the problem from recurring.

 Here is a comprehensive guide on how to run a root-cause analysis, from preparation to implementation.